Joan Blackman: Television

-Personal life
+Personal life and death

 In May 1959, Blackman married Joby Baker, a fellow actor she met in drama school.
 The couple divorced two years later, in November 1961.
 She then married actor Rockne Tarkington in July 1968.
 They had two children before divorcing in October 1970.

+Blackman died at a hospital in Santa Rosa, California, on March 16, 2026, at the age of 87.
+She was living in the nearby city of Calistoga at the time of her death.